HewlettPackard/KrakenMare/playbooks/README.md

 * time_server: ntp.hpecorp.net

-The password for the bdu user is *bdu*
+The password for the kmu user is *kmu*

 ## Command line